kantorovich/kantorovich-site/content/event/women-ot-2024/index.md

    manifold learning tasks compared to other OT and Euclidean-based methods at a fraction of the computational cost.
    {{< /abstract >}}
- * 12:00-1:00pm: Lunch
+ * <div class="section-subheading article-title">12:00-1:00pm: Lunch</div>

-#### Friday
+## Friday

- *  8:00-9am: Breakfast
- *  9:00-9:30: Short Lecture 1 (25+5) - Jingwei Hu
+ * <div class="section-subheading article-title">8:00-9am: Breakfast</div>
-    {{< abstract
+ * {{< abstract
-    title="Structure-Preserving Particle Method for the Vlasov-Maxwell-Landau Equation" author="Jingwei Hu"
+   title="9:00-9:30: Structure-Preserving Particle Method for the Vlasov-Maxwell-Landau Equation" author="Jingwei Hu" affiliation="University of Washington"
    >}}
    The Vlasov-Maxwell-Landau equation is often regarded as the first-principle physics model for plasmas.
 In this talk, we introduce a novel particle method for this equation that collectively models particle transport, electromagnetic field effects, and Coulomb collisions.
 The method arises from a regularization of the variational formulation of the Landau collision operator, leading to a discretization of the operator that conserves mass, momentum, and energy, as well as dissipates the entropy.
 The collisional effects appear as a fully deterministic effective force, which can be naturally coupled with the classical particle-in-cell (PIC) method.
 We validate the method on several plasma benchmark tests, including collisional Landau damping, two-stream instability, and Weibel instability.
    {{< /abstract >}}
- *  9:30-10:00: Short Lecture 2 (25+5) - Silvana Pesenti
-    {{< abstract
+ * {{< abstract
-    title="Optimal Transport Divergences induced by Scoring Functions" author="Silvia Pesenti"
+   title="9:30-10:00: Optimal Transport Divergences induced by Scoring Functions" author="Silvia Pesenti" affiliation="University of Toronto"
    >}}
    We employ scoring functions, used in statistics for eliciting risk functionals, as cost functions in the Monge-Kantorovich (MK) optimal transport problem.
 The novel MK divergences, which can be efficiently calculated, open an array of applications in robust stochastic optimisation.
    We derive sharp bounds on distortion risk measures under a Bregman-Wasserstein divergence constraint, and solve for cost-efficient portfolio strategies under benchmark constraints.This gives raise to a rich variety of novel asymmetric MK divergences, which subsume the family of Bregman-Wasserstein divergences.
 We show that for distributions on the real line, the comonotonic coupling is optimal for the majority the new divergences.
 Specifically, we derive the optimal coupling of the MK divergences induced by functionals including the mean, generalised quantiles, expectiles, and shortfall measures.
 Furthermore, we show that while any elicitable law-invariant convex risk measure gives raise to infinitely many MK divergences, the comonotonic coupling is simultaneously optimal.
-    {{< /abstract }}
+   {{< /abstract >}}
- *  10:30-11:00am: Coffee Break
+ * <div class="section-subheading article-title">10:30-11:00am: Coffee Break</div>
- *  11:00-11:30: Short Lecture 3 (25+5) - Christina Frederick
-    {{< abstract
+ * {{< abstract
-    title="Multi-robot motion planning with intermittent diffusion"
+   title="11:00-11:30: Multi-robot motion planning with intermittent diffusion"
     author="Christina Frederick"
+    affiliation="New Jersey Institute of Technology"
    >}}
    This work applies ideas from optimal transport to problems in robotics in which swarms of mobile sensors must achieve collective tasks, such as path-planning.
 We develop an algorithm with guaranteed convergence due to optimal transport and accelerate the method using intermittent diffusion.
    Doing this prevents common problems such as deadlocks, local minima, and less-than-ideal ending distributions.
    {{< /abstract >}}
- *  11:30-12:00: Short Lecture 4 (25+5) - Yao Xie
-    {{< abstract
+ * {{< abstract
-    title="Computing high-dimensional optimal transport by flow neural networks" author="Yao Xie"
+   title="11:30-12:00: Computing high-dimensional optimal transport by flow neural networks" author="Yao Xie" affiliation="Georgia Institute of Technology"
    >}}
    Flow-based models are widely used in generative tasks, including normalizing flow, where a neural network transports from a data distribution P to a normal distribution.
 This work develops a flow-based model that transports from P to an arbitrary Q where both distributions are only accessible via finite samples.
 We propose to learn the dynamic optimal transport between P and Q by training a flow neural network.
 The model is trained to optimally find an invertible transport map between P and Q by minimizing the transport cost.
 The trained optimal transport flow subsequently allows for performing many downstream tasks, including infinitesimal density ratio estimation (DRE) and distribution interpolation in the latent space for generative models.
 The effectiveness of the proposed model on high-dimensional data is demonstrated by strong empirical performance on high-dimensional DRE, OT baselines, and image-to-image translation.
    {{< /abstract >}}
- *  12:00-2:00: Lunch, discussion, and departure
+ * <div class="section-subheading article-title">12:00-2:00: Lunch, discussion, and departure</div>